ferhat00/Data-Science-Resources/README.md

 * Think Stats: Exploratory Data Analysis by Allen Downey 2*

 Not much detail.
 Good simple explanations, but overall too simplistic and lacks depth.
 Plus a lot of the functions the author uses he wrote himself.
-It’s perhaps better to stick to the established libraries such as pandas and statsmodels to do similar work.
+It’s perhaps better to stick to the established libraries such as pandas and statsmodels to do similar work

+* Statistical Modeling: A Fresh Approach by Danny Kaplan

+* Applied Predictive Modeling by Max Kuhn and Kjell Johnson

 #### Artificial Intelligence and Machine Learning